Jelleas/CheckPy/README.md

 ### Distributing tests

 checkpy downloads tests directly from Github repos.
-The requirement is that a folder called ``tests`` exists within the repo that contains only tests and folders (which checkpy treats as modules).
-There must also be at least one release in the Github repo. checkpy will automatically target the latest release.
-To download tests call checkpy with the optional ``-d`` argument and pass your github repo url. checkpy will automatically keep tests up to date by checking for any new releases on GitHub.
+The requirement is that a folder called ``tests`` exists within the repo that contains only tests and folders (which checkpy treats as modules). checkpy will pull from the default branch.
+To download tests call checkpy with the optional ``-d`` argument and pass your github repo url. checkpy will automatically keep tests up to date by checking for any new commits on GitHub.

 ### Testing checkpy